efigence/has_reindexable_associations/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/has_reindexable_associations.
+Bug reports and pull requests are welcome on GitHub at https://github.com/efigence/has_reindexable_associations.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## TODO

-  write README.md

 ## License